Pajko97/pc-build/planning.md

 - Fill the build by providing components that you already have and let us do the rest
 - PC Builder by selecting parts manually

+# Progress

+- I finally managed to scrape the data i need.
+My next step is to figure out the best way to store them in the database.
+MongoDB seems like better choice since i will be working with data that have relatively loosely defined structure.
+After i finish storing it in the database, i will go on to test the API.